Build it, and they will come… or will they?

 At Disciple, we’re always happy to offer a free consultation call and go through a demo to help you determine whether we’re a good fit for your business.

-So, there you have it – the essential steps needed to choose the right software for your new online community.
+So, there you have it – the essential steps needed to choose the right software for your new online group.

-To give our online community software a test drive, or to request a demo, click here.
+To give our online group software a test drive, or to request a demo, click here.

 About the author: Pooja Kanabar is a Content Manager at Disciple.
 She writes about community building and community growth